kumar303/llama-deal-with-it/README.md

 # ✏️

-Rapid prototyping is the key to building usable software.
-Today's models are very good at it.
+Rapid prototyping has always been the key to building useful, delightful software.
+Today's models are very good at prototyping.
 In fact, this might be the only thing they can do with high accuracy.
 I've seen designers use LLMs to build fully interactive websites to demonstrate UI concepts.
 That's massive.
 Most software companies fail by simply building the wrong thing for their customers.

 # 🏛️

 Will we still build cathedrals of code?
 Probably not.
-I admit I've built more than one sofware systems where I'd become proud of its elegant, poetic architecture.
+I admit I've built more than one software system where I'd become proud of its elegant, poetic architecture.
 The art of coding by hand is also really fun.
 I would often enter a [flow state](<https://en.wikipedia.org/wiki/Flow_(psychology)>), energized by intense focus.
-I would often walk away from hand coding a solution with a much deeper understanding of the system, of all its inputs and outputs and limitations.
+I would often walk away from a coding session with a much deeper understanding of the system, of all its inputs and outputs and limitations.

+# 🕊️

 I will mourn the loss of this.
 Some of us may reminisce about it like lore.
 However, with AI generated code we'll likely be less emotionally attached to the code and less prone to [sunk cost fallacies](https://thedecisionlab.com/biases/the-sunk-cost-fallacy).
+I've found that _most_ successful hand coded systems end up an inelegant mess anyway.

 # 🔗